knitr::opts_chunk$set(

 What the major providers actually support

-See OpenAI API overview, Groq API (OpenAI-compatible), Together: OpenAI compatibility, x.ai: OpenAI API schema, DeepSeek: OpenAI-compatible endpointAnthropic (Claude)
+See OpenAI Structured Outputs cookbook, Groq API (OpenAI-compatible), Together: OpenAI compatibility, x.ai: OpenAI API schema, DeepSeek: OpenAI-compatible endpointAnthropic (Claude)

 See Gemini documentation —